Radhika-Keni/Object_Localisation-for-Car_Identification/README.md

 - The purpose of this notebook is to build a Deep learning based car identification model
 - Lets note here that we term this as object localisation as the data set at hand has one object per image & therefore we can aim at building an object localisation model instead of a conventional object detection model
 - Details of the **problem statement**  , **data set** ,  **summary of the code/solution**  , **sample output/Prediction** from the program and **final result** of the project are listed in the sections to follow.
+- Side Note : This notebook is part of our capstone project submission files done during our PGP AI/ML

 ## Problem Statement
 Computer Vision can be used to automate supervision and generate action appropriate action trigger  if the event is predicted from the image of interest.